lfaucheux/PyLUCCBA/README.md

 <p align="center"><img src="https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/examples/Example-1/FLOWS%20TONNES%20co2eq%20%5Bcult-WHEAT%5D.png?raw=true" width="50%"/><img><img src="https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/examples/Example-1/FLOWS%20TONNES%20co2eq%20%5Bproc-WHEAT%5D.png?raw=true" width="50%"/><img></p>

-Once again, the two above charts unambiguously illustrate the time delay that exists between the cultivation of wheat and its proccesing into bioethanol, *i.e.* wheat cultivated in 2039 is used for the production of bioethanol planned in 2040.
-Also, note that these cultivation- and processing-related emissions are in *CO2eq* since *CH4* and *N2O* flows are considered as well, using their relative global warming potentials – relatively to that of *CO2* – as a basis of conversion.
+Once again, the two above charts unambiguously illustrate the time delay that exists between the cultivation of wheat and its proccesing into bioethanol, *i.e.* wheat cultivated in year *t-1* is used for the production of bioethanol planned in year *t*.
+Also, note that these cultivation- and processing-related emissions are in *CO2eq* since *CH4* and *N2O* flows are considered as well, using their relative global warming potentials – relatively to that of CO2 – as a basis of conversion.
 See calculation details at [PyGWP](https://github.com/lfaucheux/PyGWP).

 Finally, under the two types of annualization approach, the total emissions following a change in land use from improved grassland into wheat field are: